The Challenges of Teaching Creativity in Additive Manufacturing

 The extensive design freedoms offered in additive manufacturing can be paralyzing.
 With AM consistently pushing the boundaries of manufacturing, how do we teach people to take risks and be creative with AM?

 I have seen this in my students as well as in industry, and some dichotomies have emerged.
-For instance, many engineering students struggle with all this freedom because the majority of their coursework focuses on problem solving, design specifications, meeting requirements, and avoiding failures.
+For instance, many engineering students struggle with the freedom because the majority of their coursework focuses on problem solving, design specifications, meeting requirements and avoiding failures.
 Meanwhile, artists and architects are taught to embrace ambiguity and uncertainty and challenge the assumptions and constraints for any problem they face.
 They search for opportunity while engineers satisfy constraints.
 Granted, this is an over-simplification to illustrate a point, but you can see how it predisposes students — and future employees — to how they will learn now and in the future.

 Underlying all of this is the culture of failure within the classroom or the company.
-If the design challenge is tied to a grade, then students will take fewer risks and be a lot less creative when it comes to AM.
-Same thing happens in industry as well.
+If the design challenge is tied to a grade, then students will take fewer risks and be less creative when it comes to AM.
+The same thing happens in industry as well.
 The willingness to be creative with AM on an existing project on which you will be evaluated is directly linked to the company’s culture of failure.
 The attitude toward failure in an aerospace or medical company, for instance, is very different from a consumer products or industrial design firm, and while no one likes failure, those willing to embrace and learn from failures are also the ones pushing the boundaries and learning how to be the most creative with AM.

 Analyzing directed energy deposition and powder-bed fusion provides a thorough understanding of the extra machining necessary for a “near net shape” versus a “net shape” manufacturing process.